gilatoes/arduino-optiga-trust-x/README.md

 ## Getting Started

 You should have administrator right for installing all the software on your computer.
-Note: This Boot Camp is developed and test based on Windows 10 64-bit and Windows 7 32-bit operating systems.
+Note: This Boot Camp is developed and test based on Windows 7 32-bit and Windows 10 64-bit operating systems.
 It might not work well on other platforms.
+Please reserved about 5GB of free disk space for all the software tools and documentation.

 Download and install the latest Arduino IDE version.

 ## XMC Host Library for Arduino IDE